 The type adoption process on the network is as follows.
 All nodes in the initial graph $G_0$ start with a type, i.e., they are either red or blue.
-Each additional node $v$ receives a color when it is added to the graph, and this color depends on the colors of the nodes it connects to when it is added.
-Suppose that out of the $m$ edges connecting the new node $v$ to existing nodes exactly $k$ connect to a red node.
+Each additional node $v$ receives a colour when it is added to the graph, and this colour depends on the colours of the nodes it connects to when it is added.
+Suppose that out of the $m$ edges connecting the new node $v$ to existing ones, exactly $k$ connect to a red node.
 Then, conditioned on this event, $v$ becomes red with probability $p_k$ and blue with probability $1-p_k$.
-The probabilities $p_k \in \left[0,1\right], 0 \leq k \leq m$, are parameters of the model, and can capture a wide range of behaviour.
+The probabilities $p_k \in \left[0,1\right]$, where $0 \leq k \leq m$, are parameters of the model, and can capture a wide range of behaviour.
 A natural choice is the \emph{linear model}, when $p_k = k / m$ for all $k$.
 However, \emph{nonlinear models}, when $p_k \neq k/m$ for some $k$, can capture diminishing and increasing returns, and even more complex behaviour.